LRC Stuttgart provides transportation support to visiting U.S. Paralympics Swimming Team

 |0

-This work, LRC Stuttgart provides transportation support to visiting U.S. Paralympics Swimming Team [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRC Stuttgart provides transportation support to visiting U.S. Paralympics Swimming Team, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.